facebook/docusaurus/website/docs/advanced/ssr.md

 ReferenceError: window is not defined
 ```

-This is because during server-side rendering, the Docusaurus app isn't actually run in browser, and it doesn't know what the `window` is.
+This is because during server-side rendering, the Docusaurus app isn't actually run in browser, and it doesn't know what `window` is.

 <details id="node-env">